-- (d) When a member who had access to classified information is an unauthorized absentee, the command will investigate to determine if there are indications that the absence may be inimical to national security interests.
-If there are such indications, NISCOM will be notified immediately. - (3) Reference (c) delegates to NISCOM the primary responsibility for collecting, processing, storing and disseminating counterintelligence information regarding persons or organizations not affiliated with Department of Defense.
-Therefore, all information regarding these activities obtained by the command will be forwarded to NISCOM. - (4) Reference (d) designates NISCOM as the primary element within Department of the Navy for the conduct of non-combat related counterintelligence and related activities.
-These important operations are undertaken at NISCOM initiative and will be done exclusively by NISCOM within the Department of the Navy.
+- (d) When a member who had access to classified information is an unauthorized absentee, the command will investigate to determine whether there are indications that the absence may be inimical to national security interests.
+If there are such indications, NCIS will be notified immediately. - (3) Reference (c) delegates to NCIS the primary responsibility for collecting, processing, storing and disseminating counterintelligence information regarding persons or organizations not affiliated with DoD.
+Therefore, all information regarding these activities obtained by the command will be forwarded to NCIS, less those activities conducted by the Marine Corps counterintelligence in combat and combat contingencies. - (4) Reference (d) designates NCIS as the primary element within the Department of the Navy for the conduct of non-combat related counterintelligence and related activities.
+These important operations are undertaken at NCIS initiative and will be done exclusively by NCIS within the Department of the Navy.
 Utilization of Navy and Marine Corps personnel (military or civilian) and property, including classified information and material, is often critical to the success of counterespionage operations designed to thwart the threat posed by certain foreign entities.
-In that regard, the fullest cooperation of all commanding officers is necessary and directed. - (5) Commands which support, develop or execute sensitive Navy/Marine Corps programs of inherent value to hostile intelligence will, with NISCOM assistance, establish passive programs to enhance operational and information security. - g.
+In that regard, the fullest cooperation of all commanding officers is necessary and directed. - (5) Commands which support, develop or execute sensitive Navy/Marine Corps programs of inherent value to hostile intelligence will, with NCIS assistance, establish passive programs to enhance operational and information security. - g.
 Special Activities.
-In addition to the above-noted categories, NISCOM facilities may be utilized by the Department of the Navy where unusual circumstances or aspects of sensitivity pertain (such as the protection of senior officials, dignitaries or other persons) and which may require unusual techniques and/or exercising a high degree of discretion or employing extensive investigative resources.
+In addition to the above-noted categories, NCIS facilities may be utilized by the Department of the Navy where unusual circumstances or aspects of sensitivity pertain (such as the protection of senior officials, dignitaries or other persons) and which may require unusual techniques and/or exercising a high degree of discretion or employing extensive investigative resources. - h.

-- h.
 Liaison.
-In the field, NISCOM shall be the element exclusively assigned to maintain liaison on all criminal investigative, and counterintelligence and security matters with federal law enforcement, security and intelligence agencies; and shall be the primary agency for liaison in these matters with state, local, and foreign law enforcement, security and intelligence agencies, including those of foreign and U.S. military departments.
-This does not limit contact between appropriate Navy or Marine Corps judge advocates and federal or state agency officials to determine prosecutorial jurisdiction, forward grants of immunity, coordinate pretrial agreements, or take any other prosecutiondirected action consistent with reference (f). - i.
-Initiation and Reporting.
-To promote (R effective law enforcement and per reference (b), the following policy is established: - (1) Requests for NISCOM support may be initiated by any commander, commanding officer or other appropriate command authority in the Navy or Marine Corps. - (2) Per reference (b), NISCOM is authorized, exclusive of command request, to undertake investigative activities within the purview of this instruction and need not solicit authorization or requests to conduct any investigation; however, NISCOM shall normally assure that the Immediate Senior In Command (ISIC) of the person or organization being investigated is promptly apprised of the initiation of the investigation.
+In the field, NCIS shall be the element exclusively assigned to maintain liaison on all criminal investigative, and counterintelligence and security matters with federal law enforcement, security and intelligence agencies; and shall be the primary agency for liaison in these matters with state, local and foreign law enforcement, security and intelligence agencies, including those of foreign and U.S. military departments.
+This does not limit contact between appropriate Navy or Marine Corps judge advocates and federal and state agency officials to determine prosecutorial jurisdiction, forward grants of immunity, coordinate pretrial agreements, or take any other prosecution-directed action consistent with reference (f).
+This does not restrict Department of the Navy commands from conducting normal liaison with federal, state, local or foreign law enforcement officials in routine law enforcement matters such as traffic, physical security, minor crimes and training.
+Following notification of the local NCIS office, Marine Corps counterintelligence may conduct liaison necessary to accomplish its mission during combat contingencies.
+If prior notification of NCIS is not possible, notification will be made at the earliest opportunity.